JuliaLang/www.julialang.org/blog/2024/10/this-month-in-julia-world.md

 Soapboxes (blogs/talks):

-* A pleasant and pedagogically valuable blog post on the [julia type system](https://dev.to/jballanc/some-types-part-1-3b1n)
+* A pleasant and pedagogically valuable blog post on the [Julia type system](https://dev.to/jballanc/some-types-part-1-3b1n)
 * Consider subscribing to the [French community newsletter](https://pnavaro.github.io/NouvellesJulia/) (much of the shared materials are in English).
 * Consider subscribing to the [community calendar](https://julialang.org/community/#events) to be informed of upcoming virtual meetings and talks.
-* Consider attending the triage meetings of the julia core contributors (organized on slack) – being a fly on the wall can be a great way to learn the nitty-gritty details of current priorities and development work.
+* Consider attending the triage meetings of the Julia core contributors (organized on Slack) – being a fly on the wall can be a great way to learn the nitty-gritty details of current priorities and development work.
 These are organized on the triage channel in slack.
 [Minutes are kept](https://hackmd.io/@LilithHafner/HJaw__uMp).

-You can engage in the discussion of this newsletter on [discourse](https://discourse.julialang.org/c/community/news/66)
+You can engage in the discussion of this newsletter on [Discourse](https://discourse.julialang.org/c/community/news/66)